Clean Sport / Test Pool

 Being able to test athletes out-of-competition, with no-advance-notice is one of the most powerful means of deterring and detecting doping in sport.
 Any athlete can be tested at any time and any place.

-World Abilitysport has established a Registered Testing Pool (RTP) that includes high performance athletes who are subject to regular out-of-competition testing.
+World Abilitysport has established a Testing Pool (TP) that includes high performance athletes who are subject to regular out-of-competition testing.

 - A primary home (overnight) address